 Ⅲ. Supporting Long-Term Firefighting Strategies

 Thermal imaging technology is not only useful during immediate rescue operations but also supports long-term firefighting and fire safety strategies.
-After the fire has been contained, thermal cameras can assist in assessing the building for remaining hot spots that could reignite the fire.
+After the fire has been contained, fire monitor systems combined with firefighting thermal imaging cameras can assist in assessing the building for remaining hot spots that could reignite the fire.
 These cameras allow fire teams to confirm that all smoldering embers have been extinguished before leaving the scene, minimizing the risk of re-ignition.

 Additionally, thermal imaging can be used during post-fire investigations.
 By analyzing the thermal signatures left behind, investigators can determine the origin and cause of the fire.
 This information is invaluable for improving fire prevention efforts and educating the public on fire safety measures.